-Possible drought management actions to reduce demand include publicity campaigns, additional leakage control and formal restrictions of use such as sprinkler and hosepipe restrictions and limiting non-essential use.
+We also have actions that we can take to help reduce demand from our customers.
+These include publicity campaigns, additional leakage control and formal restrictions of use such as sprinkler and hosepipe restrictions and limiting non-essential use.
 Limitations of non-essential use could include restrictions of water use for vehicle washing, watering of parks and gardens and washing of buildings.
 Formal restrictions on water use would usually only be considered after a concerted campaign to request a voluntary reduction in use and would be introduced progressively as a drought develops.